Home HVAC has become a necessity that we can’t live without, but do you know the full story when it comes to heating and cooling your home?

 Humidity plays a huge factor when cooling your home.
 One of the main functions of your HVAC system is to remove the humidity.
 If your air conditioning system is working efficiently, it will remove the proper amount of heat and moisture from your living area, resulting in the comfortable environment you want.
 If not, you may not achieve the comfort level you desire for your home, regardless of the temperature setting you are using.
 Leaving doors and windows open when living in a high humidity area will add to the difficulty your system has when removing the humidity also, because you are allowing more humidity in.

 The more you learn about your HVAC system, the better.
-For more information, please contact a trained specialist at Air Waves Heating and Cooling.
+For more information, please contact a trained specialist at Air Waves Heating & Cooling LLC.